ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > operations.

 The LSP MAY add other fields to the `sip_offchain_info` object.
-The client MUST include all fields of `sip_offchain_info`, including fields it does not recognize, when providing the swap-in-potentiam information in other calls, such as to `c=.sip.intend_to_fund_channel`.
+The client MUST include only the fields of `sip_offchain_info` that it recognizes when providing the swap-in-potentiam information in other calls, such as to `c=.sip.intend_to_fund_channel`.

 #### Swap-in-potentiam Transaction Output Deadline